asyncapi/website/pages/blog/2022-summary.md

 ## Slack

 At the end of 2022, we had **3114** members in the AsyncAPI workspace.
-But what does it really mean?
-Don't get me wrong, I like when the numbers are high, especially if I see them in my bank account.
+But what does that really mean?
+Don't get me wrong; I like when the numbers are high, especially if I see them in my bank account.

 The thing is that some accounts might belong to people that joined three years ago but don't even remember that they had an account in the AsyncAPI workspace.
 It would be good to check how this number relates to people's activity.

-Also important is to understand how come we have **3114** members.
+Another important item to understand is how come we have **3114** members.
 Did all of them join in 2016?
-And then we had no new joiners since then?
-That would be a disaster and a clear indication we are doing something wrong :sweat_smile:
+Have we had no new people join since then?
+That would be a disaster and a clear indication we are doing something wrong. :sweat_smile:

 ### Workspace size

-Below you can see how many members joined our Slack every year.
+Below you can see how many members have joined AsyncAPI Slack in past years.
 The numbers are pretty neat!
-People join Slack only if it is worth it, that they know:
+People join AsyncAPI Slack because they know:
 - someone will answer their call for help
 - it is a welcoming place for first-time contributors
 - we participate in many mentorship programs